Categories

 Creativity and Compliance

 Where does creativity fit into compliance?
 In more places than you think.
 Problem-solving, accountability, communication, and connection – they all take creativity.
 Join Tom Fox and Ronnie Feldman on the award-winning Creativity and Compliance.
-Ronnie’s company, Learning and Entertainment, utilizes the entertainment devices that people use to consume information in their everyday, non-work lives, and applies it to important topics around compliance and ethics.
+Ronnie’s company, Learning and Entertainment, leverages the entertainment devices people use to consume information in their everyday, non-work lives and applies them to important topics related to compliance and ethics.
 It is not only about being funny.
 It is about changing the tone of your compliance communications and messaging to make your compliance program, policies, and resources more accessible.

 Key highlights: